-Families will appreciate the tree-shaded children's park with slides, sandpit and climbing frames etc just 2 minutes away, it's enclosed with a child-proof gate and there are lots of benches from which to watch the little daredevils.
-There is a laundrette just next door if, for whatever reason, you don't use the washing machine in the apartment or the B&B.
+Families with small children will appreciate the tree-shaded children's park with slides, sandpit and climbing frames etc just 2 minutes away, it's enclosed with a child-proof gate and there are lots of benches from which to watch the little daredevils.

-Obviously there are some great French cafés and restaurants to eat in, just ask for my list of best local restaurants or click HERE, but if you want a takeaway there is also an amazing Vietnamese restaurant, guests tell me it is better than anything they have eaten in Los Angeles, a great Chinese up the street and the Italian on the corner who will make anything on his menu to take away if you just want to flop in the living room, exhausted.
+Obviously there are some great French cafés and restaurants to eat in, just ask for my list of best local restaurants or click HERE, but if you want a takeaway there is also an amazing Vietnamese restaurant, guests tell me it is better than anything they have eaten in Los Angeles and a great Chinese up the street to take away if you just want to flop in the living room, exhausted.